 We believe that most people, if they are honest, will recognize their lack of power to solve certain problems.
-When it comes to gambling, we have known many problem gamblers who could abstain for long stretches, but caught off guard and under the right set of circumstances, they started gambling without thought of the consequences.
-The defenses they relied upon, through willpower alone, gave way before some trivial reason for placing a bet.
+When it comes to gambling, we have known many compulsive gamblers who could abstain for long stretches, but caught off guard and under the right set of circumstances, they started gambling without thought of the consequences.
+The defenses they relied upon, through will power alone, gave way before some trivial reason for placing a bet.

-We have found that willpower and self-knowledge will not help in those mental blank spots, but adherence to spiritual principles seem to solve our problems.
+We have found that will power and self-knowledge will not help in those mental blank spots, but adherence to spiritual principles seems to solve our problems.
 Most of us feel that a belief in a Power greater than ourselves is necessary in order for us to sustain a desire to refrain from gambling.

 * INABILITY AND UNWILLINGNESS TO ACCEPT REALITY.
 Hence the escape into the dream world of gambling. * EMOTIONAL INSECURITY.
 A compulsive gambler finds he or she is emotionally comfortable only when "in action".
-It is not uncommon to hear a Gamblers Anonymous member say: "The only place I really felt like I belonged was sitting at the poker table.
-There I felt secure and comfortable.
+It is not uncommon to hear a Gamblers Anonymous member say: "The only place I really felt like I belonged was when I was gambling.
+Then I felt secure and comfortable.
 No great demands were made upon me.
 I knew I was destroying myself, yet at the same time, I had a certain sense of security." * IMMATURITY.
 A desire to have all the good things in life without any great effort on their part seems to be the common character pattern of problem gamblers.
 Many Gamblers Anonymous members accept the fact that they were unwilling to grow up.
 Subconsciously they felt they could avoid mature responsibility by wagering on the spin of a wheel or the turn of a card, and so the struggle to escape responsibility finally became a subconscious obsession.

 Then too, there is a theory that compulsive gamblers subconsciously want to lose to punish themselves.
 There is much evidence to support this theory.

 This is another common characteristic of compulsive gamblers.
-A lot of time is spent creating images of the great and wonderful things they are going to do as soon as they make the big win.
+A lot of time is spent dreaming of the great and wonderful things they are going to do as soon as they make the big win.
 They often see themselves as quite philanthropic and charming people.
-They may dream of providing families and friends with new cars, mink coats, and other luxuries.
-Compulsive gamblers picture themselves leading a pleasant gracious life, made possible by the huge sums of money they will accrue from their 'system'.
-Servants, penthouses, nice clothes, charming friends, yachts, and world tours are a few of the wonderful things that are just around the corner after a big win is finally made.
+Th who will provide family and friends with expensive cars, and other luxuries.
+Compulsive gamblers picture themselves leading extravagant lifestyles made possible by the huge sums of money they will accrue from their gambling.
+Large homes, designer clothes, and expensive vacations are a few of the wonderful things that are just around the corner after a big win is finally made.

 Pathetically, however, there never seems to be a big enough winning to make even the smallest dream come true.
 When compulsive gamblers succeed, they gamble to dream still greater dreams.
 When failing, they gamble in reckless desperation and the depths of their misery are fathomless as their dream world comes crashing down.
 Sadly, they will struggle back, dream more dreams, and of course suffer more misery.
 No one can convince them that their great schemes will not someday come true.
 They believe they will, for without this dream world, life for them would not be tolerable.